twalmsley/twalmsley.github.io/blog5/ai-coding.md

 > _Call to action._

 If you're curious about trying out these tools there are plenty of YouTube videos explaining how to get started, so jump in and give it a go.
 Alternatively, if you're about to start a project and are considering whether AI tools will make it cheaper, please get in touch and perhaps I can help.

+---

+EDIT: See [AI Coding Part 2](../blog6/blog6.html) for an update about how things are going.